26 MIllion

 South Asia

 Agriculture in South Asia is the cornerstone of livelihoods for millions, deeply interwoven with the region’s cultural fabric.
-The fertile lands of countries like India, Pakistan, Bangladesh, and Nepal sustain a rich tapestry of crops, from rice and wheat to pulses, vegetables, and fruits.
+The fertile lands of the region sustain a rich tapestry of crops, from rice and wheat to pulses, vegetables, and fruits.
 Smallholder farming is predominant, reflecting a blend of traditional wisdom and modern techniques.
+The sector grapples with population pressure, land fragmentation, and climate variability.
+Innovations in irrigation, crop varieties, and sustainable practices help address these issues, fostering food security and economic growth.

 Southeast Asia